-Enhanced sales network, IT support and close ties with clients policyholders in Slovenia included in the Triglav Komplet bonus programme.
+Enhanced sales network, IT support and close ties with clients

+It was once again obvious that challenges are also opportunities.
+Our connections with our clients are stronger than before the crisis, as evidenced by more than 450 thousand policyholders in Slovenia included in the Triglav Komplet bonus programme.
 An extensive own sales network remains the source of our advantages in the domestic market and we are very pleased with improved relationships with our external sales partners.
 This is something we have to achieve also in other markets, where the expansion of sales network is closely connected to market development, awareness building that regards the importance of financial security and higher demand for insurance services.